In this article:

 The dentin is an absorptive layer of calcified tissue that covers the soft dental pulp.
 It contains numerous microscopic fluid-filled channels called tubules that serve as passages for nerve endings.

-When there is loss of overlying enamel and gingival tissue, the dentin becomes increasingly sensitive to various types of external stimuli.
+When there is a loss of overlying enamel and gingival tissue, the dentin becomes increasingly sensitive to various types of external stimuli.

 These include thermal, gaseous, tactile, osmotic, and chemical irritants.
 Exposure to these elements can lead to the onset of tooth pain.